RalphHightower/RalphHightower/README.md

 | [RalphHightower](https://ralphhightower.github.io/RalphHightower/) | Ralph Hightower's top level repository |
 | [SpaceShuttleMissionSchedule](https://ralphhightower.github.io/SpaceShuttleMissionSchedule/)[^1] | Creates events in Microsoft Outlook's Calendar from NASA's Space Shuttle missions schedules that they published in Microsoft Excel[^1] |

-I am basically a newbie to using GitHub, so this is a handy reference for me.

 | GitHub/YAML References |
 |-------------------|